emnify/product-docs/docs/services/global-iot-sim.md

 </tbody>
 </table>

-## Multi-IMSI application
+## Multi-IMSI applet

-emnify IoT eSIM cards are equipped with a multi-IMSI applet that runs in the background using minimal resources without any negative impact on the device's performance.
+emnify eSIM cards are equipped with a multi-IMSI applet that runs in the background using minimal resources without any negative impact on the device's performance.
 This technology is similar to a mobile phone using dual-SIM technology.
-The emnify IoT eSIM basically has the cellular provider information from multiple SIM cards already included.
+An emnify eSIM has cellular provider information from multiple SIM cards already included.
-While emnify has roaming agreements and local contracts with operators around the world, emnify also uses operator partners to increase the network coverage footprint in order to provide a fallback when preferred networks experience outages.
+While emnify has roaming agreements and local contracts with operators around the world, emnify also uses partner operators to increase the network coverage footprint in order to provide a fallback when preferred networks experience outages.

-The multi-IMSI applet works in the following manner. emnify has its own operator identity ([IMSI](/glossary#imsi---international-mobile-subscriber-identity)) as well as the operator partner IMSI stored on the SIM card.
+The multi-IMSI applet works in the following manner. emnify has its own operator identity ([IMSI](/glossary#imsi---international-mobile-subscriber-identity)) as well as the partner operator's IMSI stored on the SIM card.
 Each IMSI / partner operator usually has more than one network accessible per country.
-The SIM applet also includes a preferred IMSI list per country.
+The applet also includes a preferred IMSI list per country.
-For example, this list defines that IMSI *X* will be used for access in country *A* as highest priority – and as second priority another operator IMSI *Y* will be used in case the device is unable to connect.
+For example, this list defines that IMSI *X* will have the highest priority for access in country *A*.
+However, if the device can't connect, another operator, IMSI *Y*, will be next on the list of priorities.
 So when a device then moves to country *A*, the applet dynamically overwrites the active IMSI with IMSI *X* based on the preferred IMSI list.
-When then operator *X* has a service outage, the SIM automatically falls back to IMSI *Y* to ensure that the device can maintain connectivity.
+Then when operator *X* has a service outage, the SIM automatically falls back to IMSI *Y* to ensure the device can maintain connectivity.

-The selection of the preferred IMSI for each country is based on multiple factors including:
+The selection of the preferred IMSI for each country is based on multiple factors, including:

 - If permanent roaming is permitted in that country
 - IMSI that has the most network partners in the country